home icon

 special plinth bricks at Upper Ground Southbank

-Originally designed by Sir Denys Lasdun and completed in 1983 as IBM's London HQ, this iconic Grade II listed building sits alongside Lasdun's iconic National Theatre.
-Although only listed in 2020, the brutalist landmark building did not meet modern building standards and AHMM Architects were challenged with delivering the renovation and extention of the building to deliver an additional 11,000 square meters of flexible and sustainable office space.
+Originally designed by Sir Denys Lasdun and completed in 1983 as IBM's London HQ, this iconic Grade II listed building with its distinctive terraces, sits alongside Lasdun's National Theatre.
+Although only listed in 2020, the brutalist landmark building did not meet modern building standards and AHMM Architects were challenged with renovating the building and bringing it firmly up to date with the 21st Century.
+In order to meet the costs of this, the architects would also have to provide an additional 11,000 square meters of flexible and sustainable office space which has been achieved by adding an extension as well as an additional floor.

 special plinth bricks at Upper Ground